relapse after cocaine recovery what to do

 Stage Three.
 The final phase of the meth withdrawal can last about two weeks, depending on how severe the meth addiction was.
 Symptoms include cognitive issues, depression, cravings, anxiety, and sleep problems.
 During this phase the symptoms will gradually begin to subside.

 During detox, a team of trained detox experts will monitor vital signs and provide measures to help minimize the withdrawals.
-During meth withdrawal, psych support is key to completing the detox process.
+During withdrawal, psych support is key to completing the detox process.
 This is because the symptoms of anxiety, paranoia, and depression can become very intense.

 Treatment for Meth Addiction